Hugh1996/naval-conquest/README.md

 - Link the Heroku app to the repository
 - Click on 'Deploy'

+## Techologies Used

+ - ### Languages

+   - Python
+   - HTML5
+   - JavaScript

+ - ### Libraries and Programs

+   - Git
+   - Github
+   - Codeanywhere
+   - Heroku

 ## Credits

-- Code Institute for the deployment Terminal
+- To Code Institute for providing the deployment Terminal.
-- The sample Ultimate Battleship game for inspiration on the layout and structure of the game and code.
+- The layout and structure of the game, including class and helper functions, as well as the new game function, draw inspiration from the sample Ultimate Battleship game.